Geometric Planar Networks on Bichromatic Points: Introduction

-Next, we consider the \colg{\textsc{Bichromatic spanning tree}} problem where the objective is to compute a minimum weight spanning tree of $G(R,B,E)$.
+Next, we consider the \textsc{Bichromatic spanning tree} problem where the objective is to compute a minimum weight spanning tree of $G(R,B,E)$, where the weight of the edge between each pair of points is the Euclidean distance between those two points.
 Note that this problem can be solved efficiently by any standard minimum spanning tree algorithm.
-A more interesting problem is the \colg{\textsc{Non-crossing bichromatic spanning tree}} problem where additionally the computed tree must be planar (non-crossing).
+Biniaz~{\em et al.}~\cite{biniaz2018spanning} showed that minimum bichromatic spanning tree can be computed in $O(n\log n)$ time.
+Moreover, their algorithm extends to the multicolored version with the time complexity $O(n\log n\log k)$ where $k$ is the number of different colors (or the size of the multipartition in a complete multipartite geometric graph).
+A more interesting problem is the \textsc{Non-crossing bichromatic spanning tree} problem where additionally the computed tree must be non-crossing.
 Borgelt~{\em et al.}~\cite{BorgeltKLLMSV09} showed that this problem is $\np$-hard.
 For points in general position, they gave a near-linear time $O(\sqrt{n})$-approximation.
 On the other hand, for points in convex position, they gave an exact cubic-time algorithm.
 Another line of work that received much attention is where the task is to find a degree-bounded non-crossing spanning tree \cite{BiniazBMS18}.